 From there I moved to Washington D.C. to help start, build and run Safer Chemicals, Healthy Families, the nation’s largest campaign working to remove toxic chemicals from consumer products.
 We successfully built a national campaign to update our federal laws on toxic chemicals, the first reforms since the 1970s.
 I was the campaign’s lead lobbyist and grassroots organizer, building a national movement to make toxic chemical safety issues a conversation one that was discussed at the kitchen table.
 Simultaneously I worked with the nation’s top ten leading retailers to address harmful ingredients in the products they sell, leading to strong corporate policies addressing toxic chemicals from Target, Wal-Mart, Best Buy and others.

-After shaking up DC I took a risk and moved to Los Angeles to implement social impact initiatives at Beautycounter, a clean beauty brand working to transform the beauty industry.
+After spending 10 years in public policy, I moved to Los Angeles to implement social impact initiatives at Beautycounter, a clean beauty brand working to transform the beauty industry.
 I built the mission program over 8 years including developing the beauty industry’s strongest safety program, authentic advocacy (we passed 15 clean beauty laws in 8 years), award winning responsible sourcing program (hitting child labor in the mica industry head on), transitioning to more sustainable packaging and establishing climate leadership.
 I helped spearhead the acquisition of Beautycounter, the second largest in the beauty industry’s history, lending it a $1b valuation.

 Currently I’m the Chief Impact Officer for Ritual, a traceable vitamin and supplement company, where I work to help deliver on the brand’s vision through science-based and innovative sustainability, traceability and advocacy campaigns.